 Associates are those entities where the Group has significant influence, but not control, over the financial and operating policies.
 Significant influence is presumed to exist when the Group holds between 20 and 50 percent of the voting power of another entity.
-Associates are accounted for using the equity method (equity accounted investees) and are initially recognised at cost.
+Associates are accounted for using the equity method (equity accounted investees) and are initially recognized at cost.
 The Group's investment includes goodwill identified on acquisition, net of any accumulated impairment losses.
 The Consolidated Financial Statements include the Group's share of the income and expenses and equity movements of equity accounted investees from the date that significant influence commences until the date that significant influence ceases.
+The investment would be classified as 'held for sale' when the carrying amount of the investment will be recovered through a sale transaction rather than through its continued use and such sale is highly probable.
+Such investments are measured at the lower of its carrying amount and fair value less cost to sell.
 When the Group's share of losses exceeds its interest in an equity accounted investee, the carrying amount of that interest (including any long-term investments) is reduced to nil and the recognition of further losses is discontinued except to the extent that the Group has an obligation or has made payments on behalf of the investee.